michaelnmmeyer/dharma/readme.md

 The `config` directory holds configuration files that are deployed on our server.
 There is a config file for `nginx`, as well as `systemd` unit files.
 `systemd` tasks are scheduled to run at startup, so nothing special needs to be done after rebooting the server.
-To install all config files, use:
+To install all config files, run (as root):

 	make install

-Then, services can be started (or restarted) and stopped with:
+This moves configuration files to the proper system directories and reloads both `nginx` and `systemd`'s configuration manager.
+Then the app's services can be started (or restarted) and stopped with:

 	make start-all
 	make stop-all

-After code modifications, it is typically only necessary to start the `dharma.change` and `dharma.server` tasks, so there are also two `make` targets for that:
+After modifying the code, it is typically only necessary to start the `dharma.change` and `dharma.server` tasks, so there are also two `make` targets that do just that:

 	make start
 	make stop